andrewharmellaw/deck-invert-your-participation-mode/PITCHME.md

 ---

+## "Invert your organisation mode"

 I'm aware, having contributed to setting up and running "classic" eyes-front conferences, that almost everything about Open Spaces will sound different.

-It's almost "invert your organisation mode"
+It's very much "invert your organisation mode"

 Hopefully I've given you enough info on how to run one that your interest is piqued.